bjbeasley/bjbeasley.github.io/index.md

 <img src="images/city.png?raw=true"/>

-A personal project that I turned into my A-Level Computer Science coursework.
+A personal project that I turned into a very successful A-Level Computer Science coursework.
 * Organically generates road networks using a blended variety of growth patterns
 * Subdivides enclosed areas into buildings
 * Later developed to include a simple driving simulation